NZ Initiative Roger Partridge 001 v2

 Roger Partridge

 Roger Partridge is chairman and a co-founder of The New Zealand Initiative and is a senior member of its research team.
+He is a regular commentator in the media on public policy and constitutional law.
 He led law firm Bell Gully as executive chairman from 2007 to 2014, after 16 years as a commercial litigation partner.
-Roger was executive director of the Legal Research Foundation, a charitable foundation associated with the University of Auckland, from 2001 to 2009, and was a member of the Council of the New Zealand Law Society, the governing body of the legal profession in New Zealand, from 2011 to 2015.
-He is a chartered member of the Institute of Directors, a member of the University of Auckland Business School advisory board, a member of the editorial board of the New Zealand Law Review and a member of the Mont Pelerin Society.
+He is an honorary fellow of the Legal Research Foundation, a charitable foundation associated with the University of Auckland and was its executive director from 2001 to 2009.
+He is a member of the editorial board of the New Zealand Law Review and was a member of the Council of the New Zealand Law Society, the governing body of the legal profession in New Zealand, from 2011 to 2015.
+He is a former chartered member of the Institute of Directors, a member of the University of Auckland Business School advisory board, and a member of the Mont Pelerin Society.

 Phone: +64 4 499 0790